Skip to content

 Note: Use the output that changed after subsequent runs.

 If you use Aurora PostgreSQL-Compatible 10 or later, then you can monitor temp_bytes and temp_files with Performance Insights.
-Performance Insights provide native counters for your DB engine's internal metrics and wait events.
+Performance Insights provides native counters for your DB engine's internal metrics and wait events.
 You can also turn on Performance Insights and use Database Insights to monitor the database logs.

-To allocate more memory to the processes that perform the operation, you can increase the maintenance_work_mem and work_mem parameters.
+To allocate more memory to the processes that perform the operation, increase the maintenance_work_mem and work_mem parameters.
 This method uses more memory for the operation, and less temporary disk storage.
 For more information about these parameters, see maintenance_work_mem and work_mem on the PostgreSQL website.

 It's a best practice to set the values for maintenance_work_mem and work_mem at a query or session level.
 Then, your DB instances don't run out of memory.
 For more information, see Amazon Aurora PostgreSQL reference.